ScalablyTyped/Distribution/m/mendixmodelsdk/readme.md

  * Abstract sub types: MxAbstractElement, MxAbstractUnit.
  *
  * Each unit in the model is guaranteed to exist only once in memory.
  */
-/**
- * Types defined in this file express JSON serialization and are shared with the Model API Server.
- * Some types (points) are used verbatim through the rest of the SDK.
- */
-/**
- * The contents of the `MetaData` table (which always contains one row) in the MPR contained in the working copy's MPK.
- * This is useful to determine product version and to be able to re-export the MPR as part of an MPK
- * that can be read in by the Business Modeler.
- */
 ```